Privacy Policy

 How we keep your personal information secure

-Any payment details on paper donation forms are destroyed once the donation has been processed.
+Any card details on paper donation forms are destroyed once the donation has been processed.

 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff and contractors.